 Providing Global Consistency to Construction Cost Reporting

-The International Cost Management Standard (ICMS), first launched in July 2017 as the International Construction Measurement Standards, revolutionised the global industry by improving cost prediction in infrastructure projects.
+The International Cost Management Standard (ICMS), first launched in July 2017 as the International Construction Measurement Standards, revolutionised the global industry by improving cost prediction in construction projects.

 The ICMS Coalition has now released the first draft of ICMS 3 - a shared format for reporting carbon emissions.